DNS Lookup

 4. Cybersecurity Analysis:

 Security professionals perform DNS record checks to investigate and analyze potential security incidents.
-For example, if a malicious domain accesses your website, you can perform a DNS lookup to learn its IP address, hosting, and the region in which it is based.
+For example, if a malicious domain accesses your website, you can check your DNS records to learn its IP address, hosting, and the region in which it is based.
 This information can help you identify the threat better and take action against it.

 5. Education and Training: